klamping/vrt-email-course/manuscript/day-1.md

 ## Some Disclaimers

-I really believe in the benefits of automated testing, so I should probably throw out some disclaimers before I get you too excited:
+We really believe in the benefits of automated testing, so we should probably throw out some disclaimers before we get you too excited:

 - Functional testing can be finicky, because websites are complicated.
 - You can't test everything because, again, websites are complicated.